allan-stewart/personal-website/src/blog/continuous-code-reviews.md

 # Continuous Code Reviews

-_Originally published on Mar 17, 2017 on the [Pluralsight Tech Blog](https://www.pluralsight.com/tech-blog/continuous-code-reviews)_

 Code reviews are generally accepted as good thing in software development.
 Some of the benefits include improving quality, sharing knowledge of a system, and promoting collective code ownership.